hypertidy/manifoldr/README.md

 ### Manifold geometry via RODBC

+NOTE: there's no real need for this now, please use higher level functions which do all of this in one step.

 We can read from Manifold map files using a bit of SQL and the wkb R package.

 ``` r